Last Updated on January 25, 2026 by Sandy Williams

 Can we address the elephant in the room??
 If you are beginning your home search process and considering Del Webb Catalina, you may need to be aware of Bradenton Motorsports Park.
 The closest house will be roughly 2,000 feet from the Motorsports Park.

-This drag strip has been open since 1974 and does not have to follow noise ordinances.
+This drag strip has been open since 1974 and is not subject to noise ordinances.
 That means it can and does race until very late in the evenings.
-I live several miles away and can hear it from my house.
-Sometimes, they race until past midnight.
-Drag strips not only have noise but vibrations from the sounds.

 Del Webb Catalina and Noise Mitigation

 How noisy will it be to live in Catalina?
 Pulte acknowledged that noise will be an issue and has made plans to mitigate it.
 But the noise won’t go away entirely.
-If you decide to buy a home in Catalina, you will be signing a waiver and acknowledging the noise issue.

 Catalina will have a 20-foot-high landscaped earth berm/wall along the property line of the motorsports complex to serve as a sound barrier.
 In addition, each home will be equipped with impact glass.

 I used to live on the west side of Indianapolis.
-I was 5 miles away from the Indianapolis Motor Speedway and 3 miles from a NHRA drag strip.
+I was 5 miles away from the Indianapolis Motor Speedway and 3 miles from an NHRA drag strip.
 Believe me, you can hear cars racing from miles away.
 The drag strip is the worst.

 Noise and Impact of Lifestyle